310mc/https-310mc.github.io-tl/source/_posts/party_animal_invasion.md

 {% bubble Midori %}
 What’s wrong?
 Is there something on your mind…?

-<th>(Ah, crap— I spoke more than necessary ‘cause he seemed to be at a loss over something.
+<th>(Ah, crap—I spoke more than necessary ‘cause he seemed to be at a loss over something.
 I was only planning to greet him and move on with my life…)</th>
 {% endbubble %}

 {% bubble Adonis %}